 How to lose weight after pregnancy?
 That is a legitimate question!
 You have just given birth and see that your body has undergone changes that perhaps makes you feel insecure or less attractive?
 Pregnancy is a time in a woman life where her body suffers a major physical change and recovering your body after pregnancy takes time and perseverance.
-Today we will discuss in this article some important aspects to know to achieve your post pregnancy weight loss goal, make you feel better and more confident.
+Today we will discuss in this article some important aspects to know to achieve your post-pregnancy weight loss goal naturally, make you feel better and more confident.

 How long does it take to lose weight gained after giving birth?

 Immediately after your childbirth, you will lose up to 12 pounds corresponding to the baby, amniotic fluid, and placental weights.
 The remaining weight from your enlarged uterus, fat stores, breast tissue, and liquid mainly in legs and hands will gradually reduce over weeks or months after the birth.
 The speed is variable in each case, but generally between the second to third month, it is possible to recover your previous weight, provided that you control your food intake with a balanced diet and resume some sort of physical activity; if not it can be very difficult to get back in shape.

 It is important to remember that one of the most difficult parts of recovering is the abdomen.
 This is normal given that for months it has been very relaxed and now the muscles are elongated.
 It is clear that the state of the muscles before pregnancy also influences and preventing excessive weight gain is also critical to avoid excessive sagging after childbirth.
 Although it will regain its normal size, it is normal for many women that abdomen remains softer and swollen.
 That is why, if you want to regain muscle tone, it is essential to carry out some form of abdominal exercise.

 Losing the weight gained before your child’s first birthday is crucial